hmxmilohax/rb3-pc/instrument-repo/readme.md

 ![A GIF of a user dragging the Wii Rock Band Guitar configuration into their RPCS3 folder.](https://github.com/carlmylo/rb3-pc/blob/main/images/xtra/instrepoinstall.gif "Installing a configuration from the Instrument Repo")

-Most of the time, these controller profiles should work out of the box but if they don't, try changing the controller listed in "`Devices`", next to the "`Refresh`" button until it receives input.
+Most of the time, these controller profiles should work out of the box but if they don't, try changing the controller listed in "`Devices`", next to the "`Refresh`" button until it receives an input.
+You can edit this while the game is running.

 The profiles are formatted for single players.
 If you need to use a combination of various controllers for local multiplayer or want to quickly swap between multiple instruments, you can try the guide below for manually [[#mapping]](#mapping) additional controllers.